cobusbernard/cobusbernard.github.io/content/posts/2015-04-04/gitflow-semver-psake/index.md

 }
 ```

 This will result in the Class Library being packaged as a single NuGet package and pushed to the network share.
 This is the point where the [PSake](https://github.com/psake/psake), [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) and [Semantic Versions](http://semver.org/) come in.
-When you use GitFlow, there is a very specific way to create new releases / hotfixes - this ties in perfectecly with SemVer.
+When you use GitFlow, there is a very specific way to create new releases / hot-fixes - this ties in perfectly with SemVer.
 If you are just doing a minor feature release, you would increment the minor version number in the `<major>.<minor>.<hotfix>` version of the release.
 Same with major / hotfix numbers.
 The catch is that you want to also stamp your package with this version and ultimately enforce this via the build server to prevent accidental releases of incorrect versions.
 Part of the GitFlow release / hotfix workflow is to specify the tag name.
 Using the git command `git describe --exact-match --abbrev=0` as part of the PSake function:

 ```powershell
 function global:Generate-Semantic-Version-Number {